yukoba/nd4j/elementwise.md

 ## Elementwise vector operations

-When performed with simple units like scalars, the operations of arithmatic are unambiguous.
+When performed with simple units like scalars, the operations of arithmetic are unambiguous.
 But working with matrices, addition and multiplication can mean several things.
 With vector-on-matrix operations, you have to know what kind of addition or multiplication you're performing in each case.

 First, we'll create a 2 x 2 matrix, a column vector and a row vector.